saktiworkstation/V-LR-portofolio/README.md

    Coming soon: Discover my passions and hobbies.

 5. **Project:**
-   - Status: Planning
+   - Status: In Progress
    Exciting projects in the pipeline!
 Stay tuned for updates.

 6. **Skill:**
-   - Status: In Progress
+   - Status: Completed
    Explore my skill set and expertise.

 ### About Me: